tlsnotary/website/docs/faq.md

 In the browser extension, you can change the logging level via **Options > Advanced > Logging Level**.

-For the notary server, please refer to [this](https://github.com/tlsnotary/tlsn/blob/main/crates/notary/server/README.md#logging) on how to change the logging level.

 ### How do I troubleshoot connection issues?

 If a TLSNotary request fails, first ensure that the request works independently of TLSNotary by testing it with tools like `curl`, Postman, or another HTTP client.
 This helps rule out any server or network issues unrelated to TLSNotary.